HELE (Helen of Troy Limited) has impressive results

-As of Tuesday, Helen of Troy Limited’s (NASDAQ:HELE) stock closed at $82.98, down from $85.81 the previous day.
-While Helen of Troy Limited has underperformed by -3.30%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HELE fell by -60.10%, with highs and lows ranging from $221.71 to $82.94, whereas the simple moving average fell by -23.41% in the last 200 days.
+In Tuesday’s session, Helen of Troy Limited (NASDAQ:HELE) marked $93.61 per share, down from $98.61 in the previous session.
+While Helen of Troy Limited has underperformed by -5.07%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HELE fell by -56.36%, with highs and lows ranging from $217.63 to $81.14, whereas the simple moving average fell by -12.69% in the last 200 days.

 Sponsored